brimdata/zed/docs/language/overview.md

 * a union of string and integer  - `(string,int64)`

-Complex types may be composed, as in `[({s:string},{x:int64})]` which is an array of type union of two types of records.
+Complex types may be composed, as in `[({s:string},{x:int64})]` which is an array of type `union` of two types of records.

-The [typeof function](functions/typeof.md) returns a value's type as a value, e.g., `typeof(1)` is `<int64>` and `typeof(<int64>)` is `<type>`.
+The [`typeof` function](functions/typeof.md) returns a value's type as a value, e.g., `typeof(1)` is `<int64>` and `typeof(<int64>)` is `<type>`.

-First-class types are quite powerful because types can serve as group-by keys or be used in "data shaping" logic.
+First-class types are quite powerful because types can serve as group-by keys or be used in ["data shaping"](#9-shaping) logic.
-A common query for data introspection is to perform some search query slicing and dicing some exploratory data then counting the shapes of each type of data as follows:
+A common workflow for data introspection is to first perform a search of exploratory data and then count the shapes of each type of data as follows:
 ```
 search ... | count() by typeof(this)
 ```